The No-Nonsense Guide to Staying Well

 Introducing a new authoritative report from the editors of the

-Fortunately, there’s an authoritative resource-from one of the world’s most respected public health institutions-that you can turn to for evidence-based guidance on how women can live longer, more active, and healthier lives.
-And you may preview it in the privacy of your home.
+Fortunately there’s an authoritative resource, from one of the most respected health institutions in the world, the School of Public Health at the University of California, Berkeley.
+You can turn to this resource for the latest evidence-based guidance on how you can live a longer, more active, healthier life.
+And you may download this resource absolutely risk-free in the privacy of your home.

 Your No-Nonsense Guide to Staying Well

 * * * * * * * * * *